-Paul Pholeros was an architect who saw, very early in his career, the links between living environment and health impacts.
-He travelled extensively through Australia as a student and young graduate architect, spending time in remote areas and particularly in Aboriginal communities.
-As a great listener he learned about “country” and the delicate balance between inhabiting and preserving “place”.
+A gifted architect, he understood very early in his career the impacts that living environments have on health conditions.
+He travelled extensively through Australia as a student and young graduate architect, spending time in remote areas particularly in Aboriginal communities.
+A great listener and observer, he learned about “country” and the delicate balance between inhabiting and preserving “place”.

-While slowly gaining architectural experiences in Australia and overseas, he was drawn to addressing the issues that create inequities in society.
-Over the years this grew from providing graphics support for community advocacy programs to being recognised internationally as a passionate leader of programs that improve living conditions in marginalised communities.
+While gaining architectural experiences in Australia and overseas, he was drawn to addressing the issues that create inequities in society.
+Over the years this grew from providing graphics support for community advocacy programs to being recognised internationally as a dedicated leader of programs that improved living conditions in marginalised communities, through the delivery of practical solutions.
 At the same time his architectural practice was producing exquisite domestic and public buildings in often challenging environments.
-Paul never published these projects in journals, nor did he enter awards competitions, preferring instead to respect his clients’ privacy and the relationships he had built with them.
+Paul never published his architectural projects in journals, nor did he enter awards competitions, preferring instead to respect his clients’ privacy and the relationships he had built with them.

 Looking beyond the boundaries that would constrain other professionals, Paul had a collaborative ability to bring in a diverse range of skilled people into his teams – the professor of flies, the doctor of dust, medicos, industrial designers, plumbers, artists, visual arts students, even dentists.

-As a naturally gifted teacher he inspired generations of students, notably by taking them outside the walls of academia and exposing them to sometimes harsh and often culturally diverse environments, where they worked on a “real project”.
+A naturally gifted teacher, he inspired generations of students, notably by taking them outside the walls of academia and exposing them to sometimes harsh and often culturally diverse environments, where they worked on a “real project”.

-It was through these projects that Paul became linked to the International Association of Plumbing and Mechanical Officials (IAPMO) and WorldSkills.
-Working with these organisations he became involved in the Community Plumbing Challenges in Singapore, India and South Africa, believing strongly in the potential of the young participants – both being inspired by, and inspiring, them.
+It was through the projects with IAPMO and Worldskills that Paul became involved in the Community Plumbing Challenges in Singapore, India and South Africa, believing strongly in the potential of the young participants – both being inspired by, and inspiring, them.